 - a) Whether the court's conduct has been prejudicial to the effective and expeditious administration of court business; and - b) Whether its conduct forms part of a pattern of intentional and coordinated conduct engaged in by both the Judge and other court officers to achieve an unlawful objective for their benefit and that of third parties and to the detriment of non-local pro se party Dr. Cordero. - 4.
 The evidence that justifies this query is set forth in detail below.
-The facts are stated chronologically in connection with each of three parties followed by the presentation of the latest statements of the court.
-Its July 15 order is found at page 55 below.
-Also, this Statement makes reference to its documentary evidence in the form of items on the record.
-To facilitate their consultation so as to expedite the review and determination of this complaint, those items and most of the record are collected in a separate appendix.
+The facts are stated chronologically in connection with each of three parties, followed by the presentation of the latest statements of the court, that is, Judge Ninfo's order of July 15, 2003, which is found at page E-61 below.
+Also, this Statement makes reference to its documentary evidence, which consists of items in the record of case docket no. 03-5023, as collected and numbered in the Appendix submitted to this Court.
+To facilitate the assessment of that evidence so as to expedite the review and determination of this complaint, those items are provided herewith.
 Reference here to an item there bears the form (A-#), where # is the page number.
-The appendix contains a comprehensive table of contents.
-Its Part A is organized chronologically and its Part B chronologically around certain parties, as is this Statement.